vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/backup-restore/Start-VCFBackup.md

 ## Description

-The Start-VCFBackup cmdlet starts backup task in SDDC Manager.
+The `Start-VCFBackup` cmdlet starts the backup task in SDDC Manager.

 ## Examples